intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 # Unity User Interface Overview

 When a user signs into Unity the default behavior is to display a list of Favorite files, which are files the user as tagged as a Favorite.
-For more information on Favorites see [Favorites](#favorites) and [Saved Search List](#saved-search-list) sections below.

 For Evaluation purposes, a short list of files has been tagged as a Favorites.

+For more information on Favorites see [Favorite On/Favorite Off](#favorite-on--favorite-off).

 ## Simple Search

 Use Simple Search to quickly find documents across all authorized SharePoint sites by typing in a related keyword or phrase.

 Type in the word or phrase to search for in the `Enter on Document Title or Content` box at the top of the screen.
+Click `Search` icon or press `Enter` on a keyboard to execute search.
-The Search results will automatically update, returning all content with the search criteria found anywhere in the Document Title or Content.
+The Search results will update, returning all content with the search criteria found anywhere in the Document Title or Content:

 [![Simple search](unity-8-user-guide/images/simple-search-border.gif)](unity-8-user-guide/images/simple-search-border.gif)